f4hbg/ezChromato/README.md

 no drivers (except arduino), no card, no special cable needed

-very simple arduino and ADS1220 wiring (only 3 components)
+very simple wiring (just need one Arduino UNO, one ADS1220 and 3 discrete components)

 up to 20 samples/seconde (20Hz)